chimericdream/worldofpannotia.com/src/_divine_abilities/shift-form.md

     This ability cannot confer class levels or class abilities.

     The deity can change physical qualities such as hair color, hair texture, skin color, and gender.
-The deity can use this ability to create disguises, gaining a bonus of +15 on its _disguise_ checks.
+The deity can use this ability to create disguises, gaining a bonus of +15 on its {% skill_link disguise %} checks.

     The deity can use its Alter Size ability simultaneously with this one to become as small as a grain of sand or as large as 1,600 feet in the assumed form's greatest dimension.
   portfolioElements: |